fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 ### 4. Passenger API

-The passenger-facing API will be fairly straightforward.\
-It'll consist of simple CRUD operations around the *Ride* entity, as well as an endpoint to stream a driver's location throughout a ride.
+The passenger-facing API will consist of simple CRUD operations around the [*Ride*](#ride) entity and an endpoint to stream a driver's location throughout a ride.

 #### CreateRide